llpeterson/foundation/performance.md

 application.
 This is the number of bits per second that it needs to transmit over the network to perform acceptably.
-For some applications, this might be "whatever I can get"; for others, it might be some fixed number (preferably no more than the available link bandwidth); and for others, it might be a number that varies with time.
+For some applications, this might be "whatever I can get"; for others, it might be some fixed number (preferably not more than the available link bandwidth); and for others, it might be a number that varies with time.
 We will provide more on this topic later in this section.